 As I inspected the location of the property, my heart sank further.
-The property sits right in front the splits of a road, as if the scissors’ blade are cutting through the house.
-This is another formation we’d like to avoid in Feng Shui called “Scissor Sha”.
+The property sits right in front of the splits of a road, as the scissors’ blades are cutting through the house.
+This is another formation we’d avoid called “Scissor Sha“.

 This property broke two important rules and its external environment create a detrimental Sha Qi (inauspicious) Qi towards the property 24/7.
 It is a straight NO for the buyer before I even look at the interior of this property.

 In situation like this, it doesn’t matter what you do within the property, the external challenging Qi will constantly creating harsh energy posing onto the property.
 Even your property is a warrior, sooner or later, it will be defeated.
 Properties like this are like a ticking bomb, waiting for disasters to happen.